luiscielak/sqdesignlabs/_pages/case-study-pmi-disciplined-agile-pwa.md

 We wanted to empowers devs and content creators to build their own pages and templates with the design system we built.

 ### Specific feature/flow highlights

+- Make diagram navigation more obvious
+- Consider multiple ways to explore and share content
+- Consider how to streamline the home screen

 ![Specific feature_flow highlights](https://user-images.githubusercontent.com/349454/192349662-f9e9d300-1ca2-4e93-baca-16acabb39784.jpg)

 As wireframes and prototypes were created and validated with users, design was iterated and improved upon.